Luka958/eval-fusion/ROADMAP.md

 - add llama-index
 - add RAGChecker
 - add arxiv links if available for each framework
+- add setting for LLM and EM parameters
 - concurrency
 - rework metrics
   - use str Enum for metrics